6. Sedimentation

 figure 102E – Close view of one of the mud crack plates (Ulco.
 S. Africa)

-Within this kind of fertile flood plane environment, we should expect abundant fauna and flora, and the richest portion must surely be the estuary or delta, where the river water rich in all sorts of organic matter, contacts the ocean’s salt water.
-Evidence of the fertility of this type of environment can be seen where there is a significant tidal variation, because the mud-flats get exposed (fig. 102F).
+Also, within this kind of fertile flood plane environment, we should expect abundant fauna and flora, and the richest portion must surely be the section where the river approaches the estuary or delta, and the river water rich in all sorts of organic matter, contacts the ocean’s salt water.
+Evidence of this fertility can be seen where there are significant tidal variations, because the mud-flats get exposed (fig. 102F).

 Figure 102F - Present day mud flats rich in burrowing animals (Sado River Estuary, Portugal).